Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Simulation Parameters

 \subsection{Self-Interacting Dark Matter}

 In general, the SIDM interaction rate $\Gamma_{\rm SI}$, as a function of position, $r$, and redshift, $z$, is expressed as follows~\citep{SIDM, Fry_2015, 13}.

 In the equation above, $\rho_{\rm DM}$ is the dark matter density, $v(r,z)$ is the velocity dispersion, and $\sigma_{\rm DM}$ is the dark matter cross section.
 The interaction probability is given by $\Gamma_{\rm SI} \delta t$, where $\delta t$ is the timestep~\citep{SIDM}.
-In the simulations, we allow particles to scatter when a uniform random variable between 0 and 1 is less than half the interaction probability.~\footnote{The factor of $1/2$ enters because the neighbor search is two sided~\citep{Fry_2015}.} The density and relative velocities of dark matter particles are calculated by smoothing over the nearest 32 particles, and particles are allowed to scatter at random angles~\citep{Fry_2015}.
+In the simulations, we allow particles to scatter when a uniform random variable between 0 and 1 is less than half the interaction probability.~\footnote{The factor of $1/2$ enters because the neighbor search is two sided~\citep{Fry_2015}.
+This means that we consider particle $A$ scattering with particle $B$, as well as $B$ scattering with $A$, so a factor of $1/2$ is needed to prevent double-counting.} The density and relative velocities of dark matter particles are calculated by smoothing over the nearest 32 particles, and particles are allowed to scatter at random angles~\citep{Fry_2015}.
 The interactions between particles are modeled as elastic collisions that cause particles to isotropically scatter and exchange energy.
 For the cross-section and mass scale considered in this work, this leads dense regions, such as the centers of dark matter halos, to become isothermal, producing cores~\citep{Burkert_2000, Balberg_2002, Ahn_2005, Koda_2011, Fry_2015, Elbert_2015, Zeng_2022, Tran_2024}.
 Eventually, the core can collapse, so the profile evolves to become steeper than NFW, though this is dependent on the mass of the DM halo and its concentration~\citep{Burkert_2000, Balberg_2002, Koda_2011, Turner_2021, Zeng_2022, Shah_2024, Tran_2024, Zeng_2025, Tran_2025}.